InFog/evaldojunior.com/_drafts/are-microframeworks-for-beginners.md

 option for you.

 Well, maybe this is not true.
-I mean, if you just want to prototype something, ok a micro-framework will be a good option, even if you are a begginer, but, if you want to build something that should grow and probably will be used for some time, then a micro-framework could not be exactly the best choice for you.
+I mean, if you just want to prototype something, ok, a micro-framework will be a good option, even if you are a beginner, but, if you want to build something that should grow and probably will be used for some time, then a micro-framework could not be exactly the best choice for you.

+After all, a micro-framework is like just the engine and basic parts of a car.

+**TODO: Draw of an engine...**

 My point is not about the technology you choose being better or worse than another one, my points are aimed on these topics: